-| America, America | ||
+America, America | ||

-| Release Date: Dec.
+Release Date: Dec.
 15, 1963 | ||

 ![]() America, America |

 A 20-year-old Greek innocent dreams of America while enduring the hardship and poverty of rural Turkey.
-He spends the days gathering ice from a mountain top to sell in the local market.
-So Stavros Topouzoglou (Stathis Giallelis) dreams of going to America.
-With expertise, Director Elia Kazan (1909-2003) dramatizes the sad plight of Greek and Armenian minorities.
-Horrified, we watch as the Turks block exits to an occupied Armenian church, and then set fire to it.
-As the oppression increases, Stavros' father gives his son the family treasures, and sends him off to Constantinople to find work and earn money to send back to the family.
-Unlucky and naive Stavros quickly loses the family treasures to a con artist, Abdul (Lou Antonio).
-Even after stealing his belongings, the lecher hangs on to Stavros and leads him into further misadventure.
-Eventually Stavros reaches the breaking point and murders Abdul with a knife given to him by his mother.
+He subsists by gathering ice from a mountain top, and selling the unmelted remnants at the local market.
+So it's no wonder Stavros Topouzoglou (Stathis Giallelis) dreams of going to America.
+Released in December 1963, this three-hour movie directed by Elia Kazan (1909-2003) dramatizes the sad plight of Greek and Armenian minorities.
+Horrified, we watch as the Turks block the exits to an occupied Armenian church, and then set it on fire.
+As the oppression increases, Stavros' father, fearing the worst, gives his son the family treasures, and sends him to Constantinople to find work and send money to the family.
+Unlucky and naive Stavros quickly loses the family treasures to Abdul, a con artist (Lou Antonio).
+Stavros, led into futher misadventure by Abdul , reaches the breaking point and murders him.
 Broke and bewildered, Stavros finally makes his way to Constantinople and seeks out his uncle's dwelling for shelter.
-He confesses that he lost the family treasures and pleads with him not to say a word about his misfortunes.
+He confesses to the loss of the family treasures and pleads with uncle not to say a word about his misfortunes.
 Stavros' letters home mention nothing of his troubles and promise only hope for the future.
-Still obsessed with going to America, Stavros schemes to gain favor with Aleko Sinnikoglou (Paul Mann), a wealthy carpet merchant whose daughter Thomna (Linda Marsh) is unmarried.
-Aleko is persuaded to give Stavros the hand of his daughter in marriage.
-Not unexpectedly, as soon as the dowry is handed over, Stavros spends it on a single ticket to America.
-America, here he comes.
+Still obsessed with getting to America, Stavros schemes to gain favor with Aleko Sinnikoglou (Paul Mann), a wealthy carpet merchant whose daughter Thomna (Linda Marsh) is unmarried.
+After much persuasion, Aleko consents to give Stavros Thomna's hand in marriage.
+Not unexpectedly, Stavros uses money from her dowry to buy a single ticket to America.
 As the boat nears its destination, the immigrants crowd on deck.
 Who will be the first to catch a glimpse of land?
-As he finally walks ashore, Stavros bends down on his knees and kisses the ground.
-Elia Kazan, who wrote, directed and produced this 174-minute black and white movie, was born in Constantinople in 1909.
+As Stavros finally disembarks, he falls to his knees and kisses the ground.
+Elia Kazan, who wrote, directed and produced America, America was born in Constantinople in 1909.
 His screenplay is based on some of the experiences of his own uncle.
-Prior to America, America, Kazan had made many successful movies including A Streetcar Named Desire (1951), Viva Zapata (1952), On The Waterfront (1954), East of Eden (1955) and Splendor in the Grass ( 1961).
+Kazan 's previous movies include A Streetcar Named Desire (1951), Viva Zapata (1952), On The Waterfront (1954), East of Eden (1955) and Splendor in the Grass ( 1961).
 America, America received nominations for Best Picture, Best Director and Best Screenplay in 1964.
 In 1999, Kazan received a Lifetime Achievement Award from the Academy of Motion Picture Arts and Sciences.
-The ceremony was boycotted by some who never forgave Kazan for naming names during the House Committee on Un-American Activities in 1952.
-(No DVD version yet available; VHS edition tough to find.)
+The ceremony was boycotted by some who never forgave Kazan for naming names during the House Committee on Un-American Activities in 1952. |